mateo951/to-do-list-review/README.md

-## To-do-list ##
+## To-do-list-Review ##

 The project's goal is to learn how to use webpack.
 "To-do list" is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
 You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!
+Understand and implement refractoring techniques into our code.

 Built With